 The beauty of a pullman loaf is the perfectly shaped slices.
 If you don’t want to take a chance on a loaf that has a slightly irregular shape, then this is the pan for you.
 It makes for a perfectly square sandwich loaf or movie-worthy toast.
 Any of our bread doughs will work in this pan, but some rise more than others, so you will have to adjust the amounts.
-In this post I used a 100% whole grain oat bread from Healthy Bread in Five Minutes a Day, which will rise less than our recipes using only white flour from Artisan Bread in Five Minutes a Day.
+In this post I used a 100% whole grain oat bread from The New Healthy Bread in Five Minutes a Day, which will rise less than our recipes using only white flour from The New Artisan Bread in Five Minutes a Day.
 You may need to experiment a little, but I will walk you through the process below.

 What you will need: